-Flair uses two communication protocols: WiFi and the Flair network.
+A Flair system uses WiFi and the Flair network (RF signals).
 WiFi is used to communicate with the Flair cloud.
 The Flair network is used for device-to-device communication in your home to route commands and collect data.

 Gateway Pucks maintain continuous WiFI connection.